Di-Gu/Detection/README.md

 # Marine Animal Detection
-This repository is built for UCSD ECE 228 final project.
-Please refer this paper for more details.
+This repository is built for UCSD ECE 228 final project, maintained by Di Gu, Shuangcheng Yang, Yixun Zhang and Kunmao Li\
+Please refer this [paper]() for more details.

 ## File Organization

 - FasterRCNN - a pytorch version of Faster RCNN
 - Results - detection results from models
 - YOLOv3 - a pytorch version of YOLOv3
-- data - training dataset
+- data - training dataset with cfg files for YOLOv3
 - tools - codes for data processing, visualization

-## PyTorch-YOLOv3
+## Model 1: PyTorch-YOLOv3
 A minimal PyTorch implementation of YOLOv3, with support for training, inference and evaluation.
 This file is a reversion of yolov3 and most of the py files are coming from another github author.
 We test and try to refrain the work.
 If you want to know more, please go to following github site. https://github.com/eriklindernoren/PyTorch-YOLOv3.git.

 ### Installation